Article written by

 How Marijuana Helps You Poop

-For centuries, people have used cannabis for many medicinal reasons, including problems with our digestive system.
+For centuries, people have used cannabis for medicinal reasons, including problems with our digestive system.
 The endocannabinoid system (ECS) manages multiple regulatory processes in our bodies, including digestion and waste elimination.
 Since cannabis directly interacts with the ECS, added to the fact that the gastrointestinal organs have a high concentration of endocannabinoid receptors, it makes sense that it would interplay with our time in the restroom.

 The cannabinoid receptors in the gastrointestinal tract influence bowel movements, though little research has explored precisely how cannabis compounds interact with these receptors.